Reporting Non-Cash Gambling Prizes on Form W-2G

 1. Determine Fair Market Value (FMV):

-• The FMV is the retail value of the prize at the time it is awarded.
+• The FMV is the retail value of the prize when awarded.

-• Use the manufacturer’s suggested retail price (MSRP) or a reasonable equivalent for valuation.
+• Use the manufacturer’s suggested retail price (MSRP) or another reasonable equivalent.

-• Document how the FMV was determined for your records.
+• Keep documentation of how the FMV was determined.

 2. Include in Box 1 (Gross Winnings):

-• Report the FMV of the non-cash prize as winnings in Box 1 of Form W-2G.
+• Report the FMV of the non-cash prize in Box 1 of Form W-2G.

 3. Federal Income Tax Withholding:

-• If the value of the prize exceeds the withholding threshold, federal income tax must be withheld at a rate of 24%.
+• If the prize’s value exceeds the IRS withholding threshold, federal income tax must be withheld at 24%.

 4. Social Security and Medicare Taxes:

-• These taxes do not apply to gambling winnings reported on Form W-2G.
+• These do not apply to gambling winnings reported on Form W-2G.

 Threshold for Reporting

-You must issue a Form W-2G for non-cash gambling winnings if:
+You must issue Form W-2G for non-cash gambling prizes if:

 • The prize’s FMV exceeds $600, and

-• The amount is at least 300 times the wager.
+• The prize is worth at least 300 times the wager.

 Special Considerations

-• If a prize is awarded to multiple people, divide the FMV proportionally and issue separate W-2G forms.
+• Multiple Winners: If a prize goes to multiple people, divide the FMV proportionally and issue separate W-2G forms.

 Your email address will not be published.
 Required fields are marked *